SK1Y101/Skiylia/docs/source/index.rst

     :language: skiylia
     :caption: An example of a single-line comment

-See :ref:`whats-new-latest <whats new>` in Skiylia, or check out the :doc:`usage` section for further information, including how to :ref:`installation <install>` the project.
+See :ref:`whats new <whats-new-latest>` in Skiylia, or check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.

 .. note::